c0d1n64p3/pyroster/README.md

 # pyroster
-convert a duty-roster in a *.xlsx-file to a *.ics-file
+convert a duty-roster.xlsx to a *.ics-file